 - 1 tsp red pepper flakes - optional

 - Prepare jars and lids by washing in hot soapy water and then place on silicone mat lined baking sheet in oven at 225f until ready to use.

 - Fill water bath canner enough to cover jars and begin to heat.

 - In a large pot, add brine ingredients - bring to a boil, then reduce heat to a simmer.

 - Meanwhile, slice carrots to desired size and prep ingredients for jars.

-- Carefully, using jar lifters, place filled jars into hot water bath canner and bring to a boil.
-Process at boil for 15 minutes.
+- Carefully, using jar lifters, place filled jars into the boiling water bath canner and wait until the water bath returns to a boil before starting a 15-minute timer.

 - Remove from water bath canner and cool untouched for 24 hours before moving to a cool, dark storage spot.